WSCR (AM): 1940s

 In the mid-1940s, the WMAQ Radio live studios in the Merchandise Mart were converted to TV studios for use by a new television station.
 Channel 5 signed on the air on October 8, 1948.
 Its call letters were WNBQ.
 Those letters combined the initials for National Broadcasting, plus the Q from WMAQ's call sign.
 That same year, WMAQ also signed on an FM station at 101.1.
-WMAQ-FM (today WKQX) largely simulcast AM 670 for its first two decades on the air.
+WMAQ-FM (WKQX) largely simulcast AM 670 for its first two decades on the air.
 It broadcast with 24,000 watts with its transmitter atop the Civic Opera Building on North Wacker Drive.

 The popularity of the radio soap operas which began in Chicago made it necessary for NBC to construct six more radio studios on the 19th floor.
 WMAQ Radio moved to these smaller studios.
 Though the NBC Blue Network was sold to American Broadcasting System in 1943, it continued leasing Merchandise Mart space from NBC until its move to the Civic Opera House in 1952.
 This freed up more space for WMAQ.

 The station was a leader in the use of helicopters for traffic reports.
 In 1948, it used a two-man crew in the air to report traffic on the July 4 weekend.
 The traffic team covered the Chicago area by air, landing to phone in their reports, which were put on the air.

 In 1949, the station suffered what could have been a crippling blow.
 Its main antenna at the Bloomingdale transmitter site collapsed.
 WMAQ was able to stay on the air, but not at its normal 50,000–watt power.
 While the main antenna was out of service, NBC found a solution with some history to it to get WMAQ back broadcasting at full power.
 RCA had a tower in storage in one of its New Jersey facilities that was used as part of its 1939 New York World's Fair exhibit.
 The tower, which originally came from NBC-owned WTAM in Cleveland, was shipped to Chicago and became the acting main antenna.
 It remains standing today at Bloomingdale site.
 The station launched a new main antenna tower at Bloomingdale in 1951, which was considered to be one of the tallest tower structures in the U.S. at the time.